 U.S. Office of Personnel Management

-The CLCS plays an important role for Federal agencies by developing and administering training programs to executives and managers in new government-wide policy; providing technical assistance to support agency implementation; and providing-on an interagency basis-a high-quality, comprehensive, competency-based curriculum of training to support agency programs, especially in leadership development.
+The CLD plays an important role for Federal agencies by developing and administering training programs to executives and managers in new government-wide policy; providing technical assistance to support agency implementation; and providing-on an interagency basis-a high-quality, comprehensive, competency-based curriculum of training to support agency programs, especially in leadership development.